The Bankrate promise

 How do people get caught lying on loan applications?

-Financial institutions have certain precautions in place to protect them from giving a loan to an underqualified borrower.
+Financial institutions have certain precautions to protect them from giving a loan to an underqualified borrower.
 Your application and any supporting documentation will be checked for inconsistencies and inaccuracies, using public records and financial history to confirm the information you provided.

 Technology helps, too.
-Programs and software have special features in place to confirm information and flag inaccuracies.
+Programs and software have special features to confirm information and flag inaccuracies.
 Some forms also use special embedded coding to track whether a document has been altered, modified or edited.

 How can I get a loan without lying?

-If an insufficient credit score is the main thing holding you back from a loan, you can also take steps to improve your credit score before applying.
+If an insufficient credit score is the main thing holding you back from a loan, you can take steps to improve your credit score before applying.
 Paying down debt, keeping old accounts open and refraining from lots of credit card or loan applications are all ways to boost your score and help you qualify for better rates and terms.

 The bottom line